ChavahJ/frontend-nanodegree-arcade-game/README.md

 3. She also must avoid the bugs.
 Why?
 Because she doesn't like bugs.
 4. If she hits a bug, she freaks out and jumps back to her starting point.

+If for some strange reason you are still interested, you can play the game [here](http://chavahj.github.io/frontend-nanodegree-arcade-game/).
 ================================

 ##FEND PROJECT 3